 If a lot of your monthly budget is spent at supermarkets and gas stations, you can rack up some extra points for those purchases by using the Amex EveryDay® Preferred Credit Card.
 This rewards card comes with access to the popular Membership Rewards® program, along with the chance to earn bonus points for spending and payment flexibility.

-However, because this card comes with a $95 annual fee, you may prefer a no-fee card that offers similar benefits, so we’ll review the Bank of America® Cash Rewards credit card - $200 Cash Rewards Offer as an alternative.
+However, because this card comes with a $95 annual fee, you may prefer a no-fee card that offers similar benefits, so we’ll review the Bank of America® Cash Rewards credit card as an alternative.

 Where the Amex EveryDay® Preferred Credit Card stands out

 Low spend for welcome offer.
-New cardmembers Earn 15,000 Membership Rewards® Points after you spend $1,000 in qualifying purchases on the Card within your first 3 months of Card Membership.
+New cardmembers Earn 15,000 Membership Rewards® points after you use your new card to make $1,000 in purchases in your first 3 months.

 Good rewards in two popular categories.
-Earn 3X Points at U.S. supermarkets (on up to $6,000 in purchases per year) and 2X Points at U.S. gas stations.
-If you spend on the card 30 or more times in a billing period, you’ll earn 50% extra points on those purchases.
+Earn 3x points at US supermarkets, on up to $6,000 per year in purchases (then 1x); 2x points at US gas stations; 1x points on other purchases If you spend on the card 30 or more times in a billing period, you’ll earn 50% extra points on those purchases.

 More points for travel.
 Cardmembers can earn double Membership Rewards points on every dollar spent on eligible travel, including flights, prepaid hotel stays, vacation packages and cruises, when you book it at AmexTravel.com.